curvenote/jtex/README.md

 ### Building a DocModel

-We use the term DocModel in our documentation to refer to the dictionary of data passed to a `jinja` template for rendering, loaded from a `data.yml` file. `jinja` docs call this the _Context Dictionary_.
-It is easy to relate this to the `yml` file that you need to create to use the cli.
+We use the term DocModel to refer to the dictionary of data passed to a `jinja` template for rendering, loaded from `front matter` in the content file. `jinja` docs call this the _Context Dictionary_.
+It is easy to relate this to the `yaml` that you need to create to use the cli.

-The fields at the root level of the file are available as variables in the `jinja` context at global scope.
+The fields at the root level of the strcture are available as variables in the `jinja` context at global scope.

 ```
 # data.yml